fabian-z/fabrico-ledger/README.md

 Fabrico Ledger is a project for prototyping a byzantine-fault tolerant distributed ledger system for secure and decentralized distribution of licenses and production data for computer-aided manufacturing systems, such as additive manufacturing / 3D printing and CNC machines.

+An integrated digital twin simulating G-Code manufacturing provides the ability to control tolerances and provide quality assurance throughout the complete process.

 Interfaces and functions will be developed for three parties, running a full node each:

 - Original manufacturer (data provider)